nest/nest-simulator/doc/nest-3/nest3_overview.rst

 get()
 ~~~~~~

-``nodes.get`` Returns all parameters in the collection in a dictionary
+``get`` Returns all parameters in the collection in a dictionary
 with lists.

+Get the parameters of the first 3 nodes

 >>>    nodes_exp = nest.Create('iaf_psc_exp', 5)
 >>>    nodes_exp[:3].get()